Base Elements#

 While the fetch_from_network function is running, control is returned to the event loop, allowing the application to continue handling button clicks.

-Not all widgets are currently supported by Edifice.
+Not all QtWidgets are supported by Edifice.
 Edifice provides CustomWidget to allow you to bind arbitrary QtWidgets to an Edifice Element.

 CustomWidget()